Art-em1s/Macro-Recorder/README.md

 - 🗑️ **Action Management** - Delete, reorder, and modify individual actions
 - 💾 **Macro Save/Load** - Export and import macros with JSON format and metadata
 - 🔄 **Real-time Updates** - Live action list that updates as you record
+- ⌨️ **Keyboard Recording** - Capture and replay keyboard events with optional toggle control
+- 🎹 **Mixed Input Support** - Record both mouse and keyboard actions in a single macro

 ## 🚀 Quick Start